 What people don't understand is that Mexico is a big country and, like the United States, some places have incidents -- yes bad ones -- but you are as likely to encounter a drug shoot out in Mexico as you are in the USA.
 Think it doesn't happen here?
 If you read only about the murders, road rage, home invasions and yes, kidnapping that happens right here in any city, you might be afraid to drive in the USA.

-Women traveling alone or together in Mexico can do so without fear -- as long as they use common sense and follow a few simple guidelines.
-Generally speaking, it is safe for women to travel alone in Mexico.
-In fact, women's safety in Mexico is not an issue if you use common sense.
-Whether you are a woman traveling alone in Mexico or two women traveling in Mexico, you probably have less to fear than you would traveling alone in the States.
-There are some differences for women traveling alone in Mexico, and you should be aware of them.
+Women traveling alone or together in Mexico should use use common sense and follow a few simple guidelines.
+Whether you are a woman traveling alone in Mexico or two women traveling in Mexico, you probably have less to fear than you would traveling alone in the USA.
+There are some differences and you should be aware of them.

 Are you safe taking a bus alone?
 Yes.
 Are you safe driving alone?
-Yes, as long as you use the same suggestions found on the driving pages.
+Most women who have done it say yes, as long as you use the same suggestions found on the driving pages.
 Are you safe going into a local cantina?
 No. Use your head and you will be just fine.
-Are you safer than in Central America?
-Maybe.
 Safety is not guaranteed anywhere in the world.
 Get drunk at a disco and I can't be responsible.
 Take a "designated girlfriend to get me out of trouble".

 Many travel writers are women, at least the ones who do Mexico books.
-They generally bop about on their own.
+They generally drive or bus around on their own.
 These women travel writers encouraged me to let women know that, while there are some real drawbacks to solo travel, it's no different in Mexico than in Europe or the US.
 Rather than being worried about being molested, they were concerned about being helped to death.